Pulover/PuloversMacroCreator/Documentation/Main.md

 **Auto.**: Selects the Automatic Hotkey to execute the currently selected Macro (The Win option adds the Windows Key as modifier).

+**Joystick**: Sets a joystick button to run the Macro.
+Press any button while the window is active to detect it.
+Only buttons are detected (axis, pov and others are not).
+To disable a joystick hotkey click the Joystick button to open the detect window and click the Cancel button.

 **Man.**: Selects the Manual Hotkey to execute the currently selected Macro step-by-step.

 **Stop**: Selects the Hotkey to stop execution (the Pause option changes the behavior to pause execution).